michaellenaghan/go-sqlite-bench/README.md

 make test-all
 ```

-Among other things, the tests capture the [compile-time options, pragmas, and SQLite version](#reviewing-the-implementations) used by each implementation.
+Among other things, the tests capture the [compile-time options, pragmas, query plans and SQLite version](#reviewing-the-implementations) used by each implementation.
+(You can diff one test file against another to get a sense of how and where implementations... well, differ.)

 There are lots of ways to play the benchmark game; take a look at the examples below.